 - AB 1826 and SB 1383 Implementation.
 Engage in CalRecyle and the Air Resources Board's process for implementing AB 1826 and SB 1383 which creates an organic management program in California.
 Continue to advocate for resources for local governments to develop the necessary infrastructure to implement organics diversion programs. - 2.
 Conversion Technology.
 Support legislative efforts to advance the development, design and implementation of conversion technologies. - 3.
 Funding for Resource Recovery infrastructure.
-Advocate for sustainable and diverse funding streams to develop and manage the infrastructure necessary to manage California's waste and recycling needs. - Market Development Support legislative efforts to expand local markets for recyclable materials, and support efforts to increase requirements for recyclable contents in products.
+Advocate for sustainable and diverse funding streams to develop and manage the infrastructure necessary to manage California's waste and recycling needs. - 4.
+Market Development.
+Support legislative efforts to expand local markets for recyclable materials, to support limits on single use plastics, to support producer responsibility, to support bottle bill reform for CRV buyback programs and support efforts to increase requirements for recyclable contents in products.